bplmaps/lmec-main-site/content/articles/newton-by-map.md

 <iframe width="100%" height="550" src="https://atlascope.leventhalmap.org/#view:embed$base:39999059015832b$overlay:39999059015832a$zoom:15.87$center:-7925082.235453294,5214330.75325575$mode:glass$pos:228"></iframe>

-This is that colorful Hopkins atlas by, which includes a zoomed in section along Washington St. with more detail.
+This view of Atlascope shows that colorful Hopkins atlas.
+The same atlas consisted of two parts: a less-detailed map covering all of Newton, and a zoomed in section along Washington St. with more detail.
+These two different scale maps appear as two different "layers" in Atlascope.

 ### Silver Lake